Master of Teaching

 This course has been developed in response to the growing trend, nationally and internationally, to require postgraduate qualifications for entry into the teaching profession and to offer a number of pathways into the profession.

-This program is pending accreditation by the Victorian Institute of Teaching (VIT) and Australian Institute of Teaching and School Leadership (AITSL) as an initial teacher education program and approval from the Australian Children’s Education & Care Quality Authority (ACECQA).
+This program is accredited by the Victorian Institute of Teaching (VIT) as an initial teacher education program and pending approval from the Australian Children’s Education & Care Quality Authority (ACECQA).

 International students and permanent residents